StrangeTcy/strangetcy.github.io/_posts/2026-09-11-long-trajectory-is-not-necessarily-deep-reasoning.md

 Take a radius-one rule.
 Information propagates at most one cell per update.
 Place something far away and ask whether it affects the origin after $$T$$ steps.

-There really is a causal light cone here.

-But it belongs to the automaton.
+There really is a causal light cone here, but it belongs to the automaton.

 The model solving the task is not necessarily a cell in that automaton.